gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 1. Anything inside the player (recursively), for example carried items, clothing and body parts.
 2. The object containing the player (the _player location_).
-3. All objects containing the player location up to the root.
-4. All objects (recursively) inside the player location, unless inside closed containers.
+3. All objects (recursively) inside the player location, unless inside closed containers.

-These rules overlap somewhat, but some concepts like the _player location_ is an important concept in its own right.
+4. All inheritance parents of 1-3.

 From the diagram we can see objects the player can currently access.
 For example, the player could `> examine a thing` and it would be in scope.
 Also the `open cupboard` and `something` inside it is also in scope.